jshi31/csc249tracking/README.md

 You are required to write

 - pytorch version.

 - The training argument of the classifier, including batch size, learning rate, optimization method, epoch number.

 - The classification testing accuracy, both overall and class-wise.

 - The tracking testing result (AUC)

+- Description of how the neural network is trained according to your understanding of pytorch and homework2.

 - Description of how the tracker work according to your understanding of the code.

 # Extra Credit (20pt)